Creating Cocktails at Home — Shake to Win

 When serving cocktails to guests, choose a drink based on your first preference (as well as your guests) and make it an executable drink that can be made in a few minutes.

 Take a lesson from the pros and learn to batch cocktails for large gatherings.
-Batching, when done properly, does not sacrifice quality or presentation in any way.
-It greatly speeds up the process, gets drinks in your guests’ hands faster, and relieves you of a lot of unwanted stress.
+When done properly, batching does not compromise quality or presentation.
+It significantly accelerates the process, gets drinks into your guests’ hands faster, and relieves you of much of the stress.
 See our guide on batching cocktails.

 The Tools of the Trade

-Again, your home is not a bar, but you do need a few basic tools to create cocktails efficiently at home.
+Again, your home is not a bar, but you do need a few basic tools to make cocktails efficiently.
 We have created a simple guide for you: The BevX Bar Tools Guide.

 Making cocktails is no different than any other skill — practice makes perfect.
 You will unlikely have the time or desire to master a hundred different cocktails, but you can and should master a cocktail or two for every season.
 Trust me — your significant other will love to be involved in your home apprenticeship.